Session Proposals accepted through September 15, 2014!

-The American Camp Association is accepting proposals from high-quality presenters for innovative, timely, and dynamic educational sessions to be presented at the ACA National Conference, February 5-8, 2014 in Orlando, FL.
-The 2014 conference theme is Transforming Lives — Camp.
-All sessions will take place at the Hilton Orlando.
+The American Camp Association is accepting proposals from high-quality presenters for innovative, timely, and dynamic educational sessions to be presented at the ACA National Conference, February 3-6, 2015 in New Orleans, LA.
+The 2015 conference theme is Imagine.
+Inspire.
+Impact.
+All sessions will take place at the Hilton New Orleans Riverside.

 Review of previous conference evaluations, informal feedback gathered from attendees, and the most recent Emerging Issues Survey indicate that camp and youth professionals seek high-level knowledge in these areas: